This article originally appeared on VICE UK.

 Researchers also suggest that the placebo effect, which is always stronger with innovative new treatments, could have dropped off as, over time, we've become more pessimistic in our expectations of CBT.

-Consultant clinical psychologist Professor Eric Davis agrees: "CBT was initially a sort of great white hope; people were attaching a lot of importance to it, and various commentators and practitioners were saying how marvellous it was.
+Consultant clinical psychologist Professor Eric Davis agrees: "CBT was initially a sort of great white hope; people were attaching a lot of importance to it, and various commentators and practitioners were saying how marvelous it was.
 But CBT is not a panacea.
 There's a facile notion that the latest therapy must therefore be the best and possibly only therapy, but of course that doesn't stand up, because any therapy has strengths and weaknesses."

 However, if a positive belief in CBT is key to its effectiveness, self-described "CBT swot" Calum is top of the class.
 He's had CBT several times over the last ten years and suggests that it's more about what you put into it than anything else.
-For him, completing the "homework", such as mood diaries or specific tasks set during sessions, is central to that.
+For him, completing the "homework," such as mood diaries or specific tasks set during sessions, is central to that.

-"There was a lot of time given to discussing the homework, giving feedback about what you'd learnt, and if you hadn't done it there was a sense that you weren't really making the best of it," he says.
+"There was a lot of time given to discussing the homework, giving feedback about what you'd learned, and if you hadn't done it there was a sense that you weren't really making the best of it," he says.
 However, particularly in group CBT sessions, Calum felt some people didn't really bother.

 Perhaps the longer CBT's been hyped as an effective treatment, the more people go into it expecting a miracle cure, without really understanding what's involved.
 There's little doubt that if you walk into CBT expecting it to work like a pill, you probably will end up feeling short-changed.
 Could there be a link between this desire for a quick fix and the fact that antidepressant prescriptions have increased by 97 percent since 2004?